PedroSmaxY/PokedexJavaScript/README.md

 # PokedexJavaScript

-PokedexJavaScript is a web application that utilizes the PokéAPI to provide comprehensive information about Pokémon up to Generation VIII.
+PokedexJavaScript is a web application that provides quick access to basic information about Pokémon up to Generation VIII.
+The application utilizes the PokéAPI to retrieve Pokémon names and numbers.

+## Features

+- Search for Pokémon by name and number.
+- The Pokedex opens with Bulbasaur displayed as the first Pokémon.

-# Screenshots
+## Screenshots

 ![image](https://github.com/PedroSmaxY/PokedexJavaScript/assets/127573080/d923fd0c-2b9c-4964-b504-8843750d961f) | First load |